About Us

 Dean Baxendale is President of Optimum Publishing International in Toronto, Canada.

 Dean Baxendale is a CEO of the China Democracy Foundation and Optimum Publishing International.
-His interst in civic engagment and politics started in his teens.
-His interest in public policy has been a life long passion and has worked on Health Care, Indiginous, technology and industrial infrastructure policy for both Liberal and Conservative party’s of Canada.
+His interest in civic engagement and politics started in his teens.
+His interest in public policy has been a life long passion and has worked on Health Care, Indigenous, technology and industrial infrastructure policy for both Liberal and Conservative party’s of Canada.

-Mr Baxendale has spent his career in both corporate and small business enterprises.
-An entrepreneur, writer, educator and communications specialist he graduated from the British Columbia Instuture of Technology, Marketing Management in 1980 and studied economics at Simon Fraser University in B.C., Canada.
+Mr. Baxendale has spent his career in both corporate and small business enterprises.
+An entrepreneur, writer, educator and communications specialist he graduated from the British Columbia Institute of Technology, Marketing Management in 1980 and studied economics at Simon Fraser University in B.C., Canada.

-in 2017, Dean relaunched the forty-five year old publishing house Optimum Publishing International after it’s founder Michael Baxendale passed away.
-Optimum focuses on public policy, global affairs, transnationsl organized Crime and geo-politics.
+In 2017, Dean relaunched the forty-five year old publishing house Optimum Publishing International after it’s founder Michael Baxendale passed away.
+Optimum focuses on public policy, global affairs, transnational organized crime and geo-politics.
 He has published five books on the CCP’s human rights record, and influence operations in the West over the past three years.

 Since 2021, Baxendale has written articles, papers & spoken extensively on The CCP’s Human Rights record, Influence operations and links between transnational organized crime and the CCP’s Hybrid Warfare operations in the free world.”